mmibbetson/mmibbetson.github.io/content/blog/betting_on_beam.md

 I had thought this initially, before I came to learn that, really, _practically everybody_ is using it.
 It arrived, solved a very important problem, and then kept on quietly solving that problem for the last 30+ years.
 The growing vocal interest in it presently is likely best explained by the increasing need for robust systems at scale and the frequent problems posed by concurrency in other languages, as well as the decline of [Koomey's Law](https://en.wikipedia.org/wiki/Koomey%27s_law) pushing us to reach for parallelisation in search of greater performance gains.

-But I digress, I mentioned that everybody is using the BEAM.
+But I digress, I mentioned that everybody is using BEAM.
 Is this true?
 Well, according to Joe Armstrong ca. 2013, Erlang is used in about [half of the world's telecoms infrastructure](https://www.youtube.com/watch?v=cNICGEwmXLU&t=600s).
 [WhatsApp](https://www.erlang-solutions.com/blog/20-years-of-open-source-erlang-openerlang-interview-with-anton-lavrik-from-whatsapp/) has used Erlang for a very long time, and [Discord](https://elixir-lang.org/blog/2020/10/08/real-time-communication-at-scale-with-elixir-at-discord/) is known to get immense value from Elixir.
 Discord has contributed some great work to the Elixir ecosystem as well, like [Manifold](https://github.com/discord/manifold) and [Semaphore](https://github.com/discord/semaphore).
 [Fly.io](https://fly.io/), in particular, and their use of [FLAME](https://fly.io/blog/rethinking-serverless-with-flame/) are very exciting (relatively) recent developments.

 On top of this, there are numerous high-quality learning resources developed by core contributors and often even the creators of these languages ranging from learning the languages to learning about their important libraries, designing systems that scale, metaprogramming, and more.
-The community that has built up around the BEAM is full of experts and an oasis of friendliness in the metaphorical desert that is programming language discourse.
+The community that has built up around BEAM is full of experts and an oasis of friendliness in the metaphorical desert that is programming language discourse.
 That being said, if that weren't the case I don't feel it would diminish the value of the technology - it's just a pleasant addition to an already overwhelming number of reasons to appreciate it.

 ### BEAM Languages